salmankhwaja/InfoSecDocs/SwitchOffSMBSigning.md

 <img src = "https://tpsappsecaware.files.wordpress.com/2017/05/capture.png?w=525">

-Note, Microsoft provides this fix as a TEMPORARY fix to combat against WannaCry.
+Note, Microsoft provides this fix as a <a href="https://technet.microsoft.com/en-us/library/security/ms17-010.aspx">TEMPORARY fix </a> to combat against WannaCry.
 Keep your Windows Updated with Microsoft patches / service packs.
 They will soon be followed by permanent fix.

 From: